 A college student wishes to estimate the percentage of students on his campus who can name the current president of the college.
 He chooses a random sample of 347 students and finds that 86 of them can in fact, name the current college president.
 Help the student estimate the percentage of all students who can name the current president by calculating a 95% confidence interval.

 All confidence intervals are of the form “point estimate” plus/minus the “margin of error”.
-If you are finding a confidence interval by hand using a formula (like I did above), your interval is in this form before you do your addition and subtraction.
+If you are finding a confidence interval by hand using a formula (like above), your interval is in this form before you do your addition or subtraction.
 This is a common way to actually present your confidence interval.

 Since this confidence interval is estimating a percentage, it might also be written as:

-This would be the method probably used on a news cast or report to a general audience.
-The student could say “about 24.8% of students at my college can name the college president.” he would then somewhere in his report note that his estimate has a margin of error of 4.5%.
-If you pay attention to newscasts, they typically show this number on the screen while discussing similar polls.
+This would be the method probably used on the news or in any report to a general audience.
+The student could say “about 24.8% of students at my college can name the college president.”
+He would then also note that his estimate has a margin of error of 4.5%.
+If you pay attention to the evning news or new articles, they typically show this number on the screen or mention it in the article while discussing similar polls.

 If you actually do the two calculations, 0.248 – 0.045 = 0.203 and 0.248 + 0.045 = 0.293, you will get two endpoints.
 These can be used to write the final answer as well.